Please Check Back for Updates on the 2021 Offerings

 Note: If you want to take the BRC using your own scooter, you must properly mark the MCC registration form, fill out the insurance information box on the State of Connecticut registration form, and sign a waiver at the driving range.
 The size of the scooter must be 250 cc or smaller.
 The scooter must be registered and insured, with proof provided on the State of Connecticut registration form, and the scooter must pass a safety inspection by the instructors.

-BRC and RRBRC students who successfully complete the course will have a waiver electronically sent to DMV.
+BRC students who successfully complete the course will have a waiver electronically sent to DMV.
 More information on this process will be explained in class.
 The waiver exempts the student from having to take the on-cycle skills test for motorcycle licensing.
 The knowledge skills portion and appropriate fees of the DMV license are still required.

 Also upon successful completion of the course, students may be entitled to a 10% insurance discount; please contact your agent for details.